alan-turing-institute/data-safe-haven/processes/provider-overview.md

 At Tier 3, the risk of hostile actors attempting to break into the Environment becomes significant.

+#### Relationships to other classification schemes

+All data at the UK government OFFICIAL-SENSTIVE [PERSONAL] classification will be Tier 3, as well as some data at the OFFICIAL-SENSTIVE [COMMERCIAL] classification, where the consequence of disclosure are particularly high.

+All [Special Category Personal Data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/) under the GDPR is Tier 3.

 ### Tier 4

 Tier 4 Environments are used to handle, combine or generate personal data where disclosure poses a substantial threat to the personal safety, health or security of the data subjects.